 The Moor Lane Centre has a purpose built centre with a sensory area, soft play and accessible garden and playground.

 Tuesday Club is not running at the moment.
-It will restart in December.
+It will restart when possible.

 Growbaby - Parenting children with sensory processing disorder (opens in new window) is a course for parents and carers (3 part course).
 Does your child have difficulties processing sensory information?
 Is parenting your sensory child challenging?